CarrCE/zerogseq/README.md

 The analysis results are also available (188 MB ZIP) at: <https://osf.io/pmhj4/download>

 ## Run Analysis
-In MATLAB, go to your ```/zerogseq-master``` path, and run the main script: ```zerogseq_00_download```.
+In MATLAB, go to your ```/zerogseq-master``` path, and run the main script: ```zerogseq```.
 To perform the same analysis as in the publication (see citation, above), run each script in turn.
 Some require changing the dataset between "Flight" or "Ground" options.
 See each script for details and instructions.

 The results of running this analysis in MATLAB include a series of EPS and/or PDF figures, replicating those in the paper, and various tab-delimited files.
 All times are elapsed time, and for reference, the start time is: 2017-11-17 18:28:51 UTC.